How EWA helps employee retention

 However, that doesn't mean there's no return.
-The key to answering "what's my ROI" is driven primarily by reviewing the cost avoidance and savings that come from implementing an EWA provider.
+The key to answering "what's my ROI" is driven primarily by reviewing the improvements to retention, hiring, and turnover that come from implementing an EWA provider.
 Let's take a look at some of the ROI-driving components of an EWA initiative.

 1. Lower turnover costs.
 When employees are able to access their earned wages, they're more likely to stay with their employer and less likely to leave for another role.
 That helps businesses save on recruiting costs.